marrink-lab/MDVoxelSegmentation/README.rst

 Features
 --------
-* v1.0 is a stable beta build and segmentation should be of high quality.
+* v1.0 is a stable build and segmentation should be of high quality.
 The code is usable for high throughput with minimal effort with optimization.
 By default no more than a GRO and XTC (or equivalent) are required for successful segmentation of Martini systems.
 * Voxel based neighbour segmentation under all perdidic boundary conditions
 * Fast contour segmentation
 * Compatible with most MD file formats due to its tight link to MDAnalysis